 Final Reports for AY 2016-2017 Study Abroad Allocations Committee Award Recipients

 Faculty awarded Study Abroad Allocations Committee funds for AY2016-2017 faculty-led programs and/or the development of new study-abroad programs were required to submit a final report by September 1, 2017.
 Without the final report, faculty will not be considered for AY 2017-2018 awards.

 Request for Proposals: AY 2017-2018 Study Abroad Allocations Committee

-The Associate Provost for Faculty Development has formed the AY 2016-2017 Study Abroad Allocations Committee (SAAC).
-The committee membership is shown below.
+The Associate Provost for Faculty Development has formed the Study Abroad Allocations Committee (SAAC) for AY 2017-2018.

 - David Wright (GEO)

-The University of New Mexico Global Education Office has additional information relevant to international activities: http://geo.unm.edu
+The UNM Global Education Office has additional information relevant to international activities: http://geo.unm.edu